 Consider booking two one-way tickets instead of roundtrip.

 It’s counter-intuitive but true: sometimes two one-way tickets can be cheaper than a single roundtrip ticket.
 This is especially true if you’ll be visiting multiple destinations.
 Buying two one-way tickets can also eliminate the hassle of trying to get back to your original destination again just to fly home.
 Using the “Multi-City” option is also a great way to search for tickets when your trip has several destinations.
+If you’re flying to school, definitely book a one-way ticket at the beginning of the semester instead of booking a roundtrip ticket.
+End-of-semester dates and schedules are liable to change, and it’s easier to book one-way flights than have to deal with flight changes later in the year.

 Know that sometimes the rules don’t apply.